astrophys/busy-cpu-and-mem/README.md

 ## Usage :
 Uses for this code:

-### Testing Segfaults / ulimit
+### Testing and Creating Segfaults with ulimit

-1. It can be used in conjunction with ulimit's data to generate segfaults (see `/etc/security/limits.conf`).
-In Red Hat 8, it isn't always obvious how to generate segfaults
+This code can be used in conjunction with ulimit's data to generate segfaults (see `/etc/security/limits.conf`).
+In Red Hat 8, it isn't always obvious how to generate segfaults and capture the output

-   a) To Enable core files on Red Hat 8 :
+1. Enable core files on Red Hat 8 :

-      - Ensure that `ulimit -c unlimited`
+    a) Ensure that `ulimit -c unlimited`

-   b) Ensure both abrtd and abrt-ccpp are running
+2. Ensure both abrtd and abrt-ccpp are running

-      - `service abrtd status`
+    a) `service abrtd status`

-      - `service abrt-ccpp status`
+    b) `service abrt-ccpp status`

-  c) In `/etc/abrt/abrt-action-save-package-data.conf` ensure `ProcessUnpackaged = yes`
+3. In `/etc/abrt/abrt-action-save-package-data.conf` ensure `ProcessUnpackaged = yes`

-  d) Run a test bad code
+4. Run a test bad code

-     - Typically the file will be written /var/spool/abrt/
+    a) Typically the file will be written `/var/spool/abrt/`

-     - If you do `cat /proc/sys/kernel/core_pattern`, you'll see some stuff
+    b) If you do `cat /proc/sys/kernel/core_pattern`, you'll see some stuff

-     - If you `echo "core" > /proc/sys/kernel/core_pattern` it will dump to a local file
+    c) If you `echo "core" > /proc/sys/kernel/core_pattern` it will dump to a local file

 ### Testing Cgroups